Cartoons Underground 2019

 Biography: Born and raised in Singapore, Jessica Goh is an artist and animator currently studying her BFA in Experimental Animation at California Institute of the Arts.
 Telling self-reflexive stories relayed in intimate vignettes of nostalgia, she aims to create films as a place of solace and reflection.

-Directed by Sarah Cheok
+Sarah Cheok (Singapore)